duyfken/alternative-front-ends/README.md

    - [x] [Download for free](https://github.com/mu-fazil-vk/FluxTube#download)
    - [x] Android

+   ⓘ Relies solely on Piped, for which most instances are offline and their codebase has been dormant (other than translations and dependencie updates) for over 6 months. :fearful:

 - **FreeTube Android**

    - FreeTube Android is an open source YouTube player built with privacy in mind.
 Use YouTube without advertisements and prevent Google from tracking you with their cookies and JavaScript.